Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 If you'd rather be in the heart of town, Les Loges are luxury self-catering apartments with a modern touch in a lovely traditional building.

 For mid-range Annecy hotels, there's even more choice.
-Le Splendid sits along one of the town's canals; the Hotel du Chateau is right next to the castle − gorgeous views after a short walk − uphill; and you won't get a better location than the Hotel du Palais de l'Ile.
+Le Splendid sits right in the heart of town; the Hotel du Chateau is next to the castle − gorgeous views after a short walk − but uphill; and you won't get a better location than the Hotel du Palais de l'Ile.

 And for a bargain, try the Ibis Centre, right on the edge of Old Town Annecy; Hotel des Alpes, cosy and clean in the Old Town; outside the center, if you're looking for a dog-friendly hotel with its own parking, try the Ace Hotel.

-Annecy in summer allows you to enjoy all the summer sports of the lake − and the throngs.
+In summer, you can enjoy the lake at its fullest.
 In September and October, the crowds will be gone but the sun will still be high.
 Winter is time for skiing and fondue, and March is Carnival time.
 So there are plenty of choices!

 BOOK YOUR ACCOMMODATIONS